grv07/grv07.github.io/index.md

 1. Involved in Creating PR, reviews, testing, and merging changes into release.
 2. Involved in all of the design decisions for a new feature.
 3. Responsible for migrating the sqlx to SeaOrm for DB interactions.
-4. Implementing if we have any POC ideas to make our development/project easy to test and manage.<br>
+4. Implementing if we have any POC ideas to make our development/project easy to test and manage.
    4.1.
-I have written a configuration that makes our `cron jobs` easy to test.<br>
+Restructure our whole modules with sea_orm.
    4.2.
-Restructure our whole modules for sea_orm.<br>
-   4.3.
-Restructure our configurations management system.<br>
+Restructure our environment constants management system.
 ```

 ### *Skils*